OSUrobotics/infrastructure-packages/README.md

     catkin build
     ```

-## Package Overview (outdated)
+## Package Overview

 ### data_collection

 #### Current State:
 The main purpose of this package is to handle data collection for video recording and some rosbag behavior if it needs to.
 Uses OpenCV to record through a camera when the action server callback is triggered.
+Should be replaced with ros video capturing capabilities.
 Stops when another action server callback is triggered.
 Handles naming of files by using the parameter server variables set in the launch file.

 #### TODO/Future Updates:
 - This package should eventually end up on a Raspberry Pi where it will be mapped to a network drive for data storage.
 - Defining location of video and rosbag storage will need to be updated to reflect this.
 - Publishes feedback messages for when the camera starts recording and stops recording, eventually we may want a more elegant solution.